nestybox/sysbox/docs/user-guide/install-package.md

 This means that for other distros you must [build and install Sysbox from source](https://github.com/nestybox/sysbox/blob/master/docs/developers-guide/build.md).

-We are working on creating packaged versions for the other supported distros, and expect to have them soon (ETA winter 2022).
+We are working on creating packaged versions for the other supported distros, and expect to have them soon (ETA spring 2022).

 ## Host Requirements